kika-cavalher/appium-with-robotFramework/README.md

 ### Other important settings to make:
 - [X] Copy the *tools folder from this file: http://dl-ssl.google.com/android/repository/sdk-tools-windows-4333796.zip
-- [X] You will also need to configure the environment variables
+- [X] You will also need to configure the environment variables (To find out the udid just type in cmeder: adb devices)
 - [X] Don't forget to configure the mandatory capability information to access the system (basic file)

 <h4>To make sure that Appium is correctly installed in cmder, run the command:<h4>